Arizona Water Shortage

 The Flaming Gorge Dam is in northern Utah and dams the Green River, with some, if not the bulk, of the reservoir being in the Green River valley across the border in Wyoming.
 When released, water continues down the Green River and joins the Colorado River in what’s called the confluence in Canyonlands National Park in Utah.

+Flaming Gorge Dam is 450 river miles from Lake Powell, taking the water 4-5 days to arrive.
 I looked to see if my favored sources of daily updates covered the flows and levels of the Flaming Gorge Reservoir, and here we are.

 Snowpack (updated daily)

-What you can see, so far in the spring of 2026, is that there wasn’t very much snow accumulation to begin with.
-But with the record heat levels in the Southwest, what little snow there was is all but gone in mid-April.
-This is when snow levels should be at their highest.
+Overwhelmingly, this is where the Colorado River water comes from.
+What you see, so far in the spring of 2026, is that there wasn’t very much snow accumulation to begin with.
+But with the record heat levels in the Southwest, what little snow there was is all but gone in mid-April, when snow levels should be at their highest.
 With Lake Powell re-approaching record low levels, it doesn’t take a lot of imagination to see how the rest of 2026 will play out.

 Also looking at 2026 snowpack being the worst in the past 10 years and well below the 10-year average.
 That average was the megadrought average.